How Illinois Was Settled

 The effect of the steamers on commerce along the Illinois was extraordinary.
 Beardstown in 1819, for example, consisted of a single hut built of birch poles by French traders; two years later log cabins had replaced the birch hut, but a farmer sending a load of beeswax to market in St. Louis still had to ship it in an Indian canoe.
 By 1834, however, six years after the Illinois steamers had begun scooting by its front door, Beardstown had been transformed.
 One report said that between the opening of the river after the winter freeze and the first day of March there were shipped from Beardstown 1,502 barrels of flour and 150 barrels of pork, while another 581 barrels of flour, 40 of pork and 150 kegs of lard were stacked along the riverfront awaiting shipment.
 The town had a hotel, a brick schoolhouse and a weekly paper, and its thousand permanent residents provided business enough for a shoemaker, a barber, two blacksmiths, a baker and two tailors.

-Corn and other grains were hard to ship, too, because of their bulk and a tendency to spoil.
+Corn and other grains were hard to ship, too, because of their bulk and their tendency to spoil.
 (The giant grain barges seen on the river today are a recent invention.)
 Harvest time, when grain was shipped to market, was the time of year when prices were lowest.
 Because of this, much of the crop around Beardstown and Peoria was sold instead to breweries or distilleries which converted it to beer or whiskey—products that were less bulky to ship, which did not readily spoil, and for which there was always a demand.
 In 1835 Beardstown's two steam distilleries reportedly produced 4,000 barrels of whiskey worth $25,000, enough to quench local thirsts and still leave a handsome stock for the export trade.
-There was a certain class of Illinois farmers, in fact, who drank as much corn as they raised.
+More of the corn raised by some Illinois farmers of the day was drunk than was eaten.

-The drummers, immigrants, gamblers, preachers, and other human flotsam that drifted up and down the Illinois needed accommodations, and catering to travelers was a thriving sub-industry of the river towns.
+The drummers, immigrants, gamblers, preachers, and other human flotsam that drifted up and down the Illinois needed land accommodations too, and catering to travelers was a thriving sub-industry of the river towns.
 Hotels were always among the first businesses to open; Upper Alton, Montezuma, Naples, Meredosia, Beardstown, Peoria, Peru, Ottawa—all of them had inns.
-It is significant that one of the first official acts of the Beardstown city council was to regulate rates for rooms, meals, and the stabling of horses—which, by the way, cost as much to house and feed overnight as a man (assuming the horse had no taste for whiskey, in which case it cost more).
+It is significant that one of the first official acts of the Beardstown city council was to regulate rates for rooms, meals, and the stabling of horses—which, by the way, cost as much to house and feed overnight as a man (assuming the horse had no taste for whiskey).

 Urbanity and attention to passengers' comfort were features of cabin passage only, of course.
 Many of the passengers aboard Illinois River boats rode in steerage, where they shared space with cargo and the boiler.
 It was a cheap way to travel ($2 a person from St. Louis to Beardstown in 1835) and for that reason popular among poor immigrants.